Careers360 Logo

 Solution.

-We know that the perpendicular distance of any point from the x-axis gives y-coordinate of that point.
+We know that the perpendicular distance of any point from the x-axis gives the y-coordinate of that point.

 So it is incorrect

-Therefore option (D) is correct
+Therefore, option (D) is correct

 Question:13

-On plotting the points O (0, 0), A (3, 0), B (3, 4), C (0, 4) and joining OA, AB, BC and CO which of the following figure is obtained?
+On plotting the points O (0, 0), A (3, 0), B (3, 4), C (0, 4) and joining OA, AB, BC and CO, which of the following figures is obtained?

 (A) Square